 - Keeping your arms straight, move them all the way from your front hips to the rear hips.

-- Reverse the movement and repeat for the desired times.
+- Reverse the movement and repeat for the desired number of times.

 About Exercise